International LLM Students

-Legal positions available to LLM graduates who wish to work in the U.S. vary from year to year and tend to reflect external conditions, such as the extent of trade with the student's home country or the state of the global economy.
-LLM students are more likely to find jobs when they have had a few years of professional experience before studying in the United States.
+Legal positions available to LLM graduates who wish to work in the U.S. vary from year to year and tend to reflect conditions external to the graduate, such as the extent of business with the student's home country or the state of the global economy.
+LLM students are in a stronger position to find jobs in the United States when they have had a few years of professional experience before the LLM program.
+Students who elect to return to their home countries after graduation frequently identify positions in overseas offices of American law firms or at firms and organizations serving American clients involved in international work.

-A significant group of LLM graduates remain at Duke for a period of time after graduation in order to prepare to take the New York or California State Bar Examination.
+A significant group of LLM graduates remains at Duke for a period of time after graduation in order to prepare to take the New York or California State Bar Examination.
 Students who elect to return to their home countries after graduation frequently identify positions in overseas offices of American law firms or at firms and organizations serving American clients involved in international work.

-Graduating LLM Class of 2012
+Graduating LLM Class of 2023

-The chart below shows employment data by sector for the LLM Class of 2012:
+The chart below shows employment data by sector for the LLM Class of 2023: